 Ultimately, though, life has to move on, hence my focus on writing.
 This part of the blog is intended to have snippets added to about Pain Management and, sometimes, disability in general so, perhaps, others can see what it means and, maybe, others can learn about it.

-However, I have begun to collate my experiences into an insiders view of Pain Management, My Little Book of Pain.
+However, I have begun to collate my experiences into an insiders view of Pain Management, Taking Hold of Pain.
 As it was taking up so much room here, I have hived it off to another blog.

 Take care of yourself.